 Using standard methods for water characteristics like temperature and salinity, much can be learned about nearshore and offshore waters.
 Low temperatures represent submarine groundwater discharge areas that are often rich with nutrients including fertilizers and wastewater.

 Waterkeepers are working to identify areas where wastewater is entering the water so that we can work backwards to identify and address infrastructure issues such as cesspools, septic tanks, and leaking sewer pipes along the Kona Coast.

 Kona Coast Waterkeeper is a member of Waterkeeper Alliance.
-Under the direction of Board President, Robert F. Kennedy Jr., Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates in over 40 countries.
-Our collective mission is fishable, swimmable, drinkable waters.
+Under the direction of Board President, Robert F. Kennedy Jr., Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates in over 46 countries.
+Under the local leadership of Kona Coast Waterkeeper Dr. Rick Bennett, our collective mission is fishable, swimmable, drinkable and reusable waters.
 The organization is committed to finding solutions to reduce land-based pollutants and improve water quality.

 We are in the early planning stages with community, business and government in an effort to bring the first native oyster restoration to Honokohau Harbor to help improve water quality.
 We can't wait!

 Kona Coast Waterkeeper is working with local watershed coordinators and private landowners to plant the native trees that will be critical to future rainfall in West Hawai'i.
 Planting projects are planned for this winter.
 Dates will be announced.
 Please stay tuned!